404notDeeksha/reactjs-interview-questions/README.md

     For Functional Components, React.memo() does the work.
     React.memo() is a higher-order component.

-54. ### What are Synthetic and Native Events in React?
+54. ### What are Synthetic Events in React?

+    In React, Synthetic Events are a cross-browser wrapper around native browser events.
+React uses them to normalize event handling across different browsers and provide a consistent API.
+They work similarly to native events but include additional React-specific features.<br/>    One key benefit is React’s event delegation model, which attaches a single event listener to the root, improving performance.
+React also used event pooling to optimize memory, though this was deprecated in React 17. <br/> You can still access the original native DOM event using event.nativeEvent.
+Overall, Synthetic Events help simplify and standardize event handling in React applications.
-    React handles events differently from plain HTML/JavaScript.
-It uses something called a **Synthetic Event System**.
-Synthetic events are React’s cross-browser wrapper around the browser’s native DOM events. **Native Events** are the real events that come directly from the browser’s DOM (Document Object Model).
+    > **Native Events** are the real events that come directly from the browser’s DOM (Document Object Model).
+    In React, when you handle events like clicks, form submissions, or key presses, you don’t interact directly with the browser's native events.
+Instead, React provides a cross-browser wrapper around the browser's native events called Synthetic Event.

     Key Properties of Synthetic Events